 A Change in National Marriage Rates

-A research survey from the National Center for Family Research at Bowling Green State University has been conducted by a group of experts in order to establish the US trends in divorce in 2015.
+A research survey from the National Center for Family Research at Bowling Green State University has been conducted by a group in order to establish the US trends in divorce in 2015.
 They came up with a divorce rate representing the divorce per 1,000 married women aged 15 and older in a national sample.

 The results of this period determine, the divorce rate was 16.9 divorces per 1,000 married women, down from a rate of 17.6 in 2014.
 This is a significant decline from 1980, when this rate was 22.6 per 1,000 married women.
 This is a significant decline of 25 percent in 2015!